- What is the Skilled Worker Visa?

 To apply for a for entry clearance under the Skilled Worker Visa Route you will first need to receive a job offer from a UK-based company that is a registered Skilled Worker Route sponsor.
 If they are not a registered sponsor already then they will need to apply for a Sponsor Licence.

-After your CoS has been granted, you will be able to start your application.
+Your employer will need to give you a Certificate of Sponsorship, once your CoS has been granted, you will be able to start your application.
 You must apply online via the gov.uk website.

 You must apply within 3 months from the date your CoS was assigned.
 You should know that if your application is refused and you wish to make another request, you will need a new CoS.